AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

     ![Settings](../assets/data-generator/images/settings.png)

     >[!NOTE]
     > If files are loaded from within the working directory it will run smoothly across devices if the same files are stored on the other devices.
-However, if you wish to run files from outside working directory, then a setting has to be turned on to state the same intent.
+However, if you wish to run files from outside the working directory, then a setting has to be turned on to state the same intent.
 If your `FILE_PATH` is not same as the Postman's working directory path, then this option should be enabled.

 1. Close the **Settings** panel.
 1. Select the **Environments** and then select **Import**: